ishantanu/jangam/README.md

 # जंगम्(Jangam)

 Aren't you क्लान्तः from writing Rust programs in English?
-Do you like saying "शित्" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Sanskrit touch to your programs?

 **jangam** (Sanskrit for _Rust_) is here to save your day, as it allows you to